vcgatate/vcgatate/README.md

 - 👋 Hi, I’m @vcgatate
-- 👀 I’m interested in coding C language
+- 👀 I’m interested in Java and Python programming
-- 🌱 I’m currently learning Java Fundamentals
+- 🌱 I’m currently into Full Stack Developer course
-- 💞️ I’m looking to collaborate on coding skills in Java
+- 💞️ I’m looking to collaborate on coding skills in Java | Python
 - 📫 How to reach me 9886269449

 <!---